-A driver's license, identification card issued by a Federal, State or local agency, identification card issued by a medical insurance company or provider (including Medicare and Medicaid), earnings statements or payroll stubs, bank statements, IRS Form 1099, benefit award letters from government agencies, retirement benefit letter, life insurance policies, and verification of benefits or Social Security Number from Social Security Administration;
+A driver's license, identification card issued by a Federal, State or local agency, identification card issued by a medical insurance company or provider (including Medicare and Medicaid), earnings statements or payroll stubs, bank statements, IRS Form 1099, benefit award letters from government agencies, retirement benefit letter, Life insurance policies, and verification of benefits or Social Security Number from Social Security Administration;

 - 5. Disability, handicap, veteran, or serviceman status when they are a factor in determining eligibility.
-For persons who claim disability but are not recipients of benefits under Section 223 of the Social Security Act or Section 102(b)5 of the Developmental Disabilities Services and Facilities Construction Amendment of 1970, a doctor's or other appropriate professional healthcare person's certification as to the degree and possible length of such disability shall be required.
-The receipt of veteran's benefits for disability, either service incurred or otherwise, does not automatically establish eligibility for disability;

-- 6. Eligible immigration status.
+For persons who claim disability but are not recipients of benefits under Section 223 of the Social Security Act or Section 102(b)5 of the Developmental Disabilities Services and Facilities Construction Amendment of 1970, a doctor's certification as to the degree and possible length of such disability shall be required.
+The receipt of veteran's benefits for disability, either service incurred or otherwise, does not automatically establish eligibility for disability; - 6.
+Eligible immigration status.

-- C. Selection; Preferences
+C. Selection

 In selecting residents from among eligible applicants who meet the screening criteria, first consideration shall be given to matching the size and type unit offered to the family's need.
-Second consideration shall be given to ensure the applicant's income falls within the target mix of income for the vacant unit as outlined in section 4.2 of this Plan.
-Applicants who are determined to be eligible and suitable for housing shall be selected by order of the time and date their application was received by the Agent, subject to the following preference.
+Second consideration shall be given to ensure the applicant's income falls within the target mix of income for the vacant unit as outlined in section 4.2 of this ACOP.
+Applicants who are determined to be eligible and suitable for housing shall be selected by order of the time and date their application was received by the Agent, subject to the preferences listed below.